Which Tender and True Recipes Get

 Estimated Dry Matter Nutrient Content

-Fiber (estimated dry matter content) = 3.7%
+Fiber (estimated dry matter content) = 4.2%

 Red denotes controversial item

 |Estimated Nutrient Content

 |Dry Matter Basis

 |Calorie Weighted Basis

-Although it is a quality item, raw fish contains up to 73% water.
+The first ingredient in this dog food is organic chicken.
+Although it is a quality item, raw chicken contains up to 73% water.
 After cooking, most of that moisture is lost, reducing the meat content to just a fraction of its original weight.

 After processing, this item would probably account for a smaller part of the total content of the finished product.

-The second ingredient is chicken meal.
+The second ingredient is organic chicken meal.
 Chicken meal is considered a meat concentrate and contains nearly 300% more protein than fresh chicken.

-The sixth ingredient lists chicken fat.
+The seventh item is organic chicken fat.
 Chicken fat is obtained from rendering chicken, a process similar to making soup in which the fat itself is skimmed from the surface of the liquid.